CropModelingPlatform/CropModellingArise/README.md

 `/db` includes the MasterInput.db databases with ModelsDictonaryArise.db and the Celsius databasis CelsiusV3nov17_dataArise.db
 `/scripts` list of the scripts called by the main script `main.sh`

-On Imperial College, the PBS job scheduler is used, so a launching script `datamill.pbs` must be provided with the container file `datamill.sif` (these files must be located near to the subdirectories data, db, scripts).
+On Imperial College, the PBS job scheduler is used, so a launching script `datamill.pbs` must be provided with the container file `datamill.sif` (these files must be located in the folder that contains the subdirectories data, db and scripts).

-## 3 - Launching the workflow on a HPC computer
+## 3 - Overview of the implementation of the main file

-### Principle

 The launch of the workflow on further nodes is performed with the PBS script `datamill.pbs` which uses a Singularity container `datamill.sif`.